daniel-seymour/wang-lab-api/README.md

 2. `?variantId={id}&datasetId=gtex_v8` → returns tissue-specific eQTL effects

 The motivation for tjevisualizations logic is due to the natural sequence of steps startnig at Population Frequencies, going to Pathogenicity Scores and finally eQTL Effects.

-## Bonus Features:
-1. Testing using PyTest
-2. A Help tab on Streamlit App

-How to install on computer:
-1.